The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 ## History
 **Development**

-This programming course was originally created by computer science student of the Rotterdam University of Applied Science (Hogeschool Rotterdam) as the result of his 3rd year Bachelor internship assignment (201909-202001) in practical programming for data scientists.
+This programming course was originally created by computer science student Pieter of the Rotterdam University of Applied Science (Hogeschool Rotterdam) as the result of his 3rd year Bachelor internship assignment (201909-202001) in practical programming for data scientists.

   - The internship was offered by the ICT innovation department of the Netherlands Ministry of Defense (MoD-NL/DMO/JIVC/KIXS).
   - After his internship the student continued to contribute to this project as a volunteer software developer.